PulseVet Equine Advisory Board Members

 Following her residency training, Dr. Johnson became a Diplomat of the American College of Veterinary Sports Medicine and Rehabilitation (DACVSMR) in 2019.
-She then transitioned into a PhD program at Colorado State University with specific research focus on novel rehabilitation modalities related to tendon healing.
-Starting with naturally occurring disease in the horse and moving forward with translational murine models with applicability to both the horse and human, she seeks to improve rehabilitation strategies in all species.
+She then transitioned into a Ph.D. program at Colorado State University, focusing on novel rehabilitation modalities related to tendon healing.
+She seeks to improve rehabilitation strategies in all species, starting with naturally occurring disease in the horse and moving forward with translational murine models with applicability to both the horse and human.
 Her ultimate professional goal is to identify, validate and implement clinical usage of novel rehabilitation strategies for horses of all ages and various morbidities.

 After a long tenure in Veterinary Teaching Hospitals, Dr. McClure returned to private practice in 2016 and established Midwest Equine, a surgery and sports medicine facility in Central Iowa.
 Prior to that, Dr. McClure was on the faculty at Iowa State University from 2000 to 2016, specializing in equine lameness and surgery, and had previously been on the faculty at Purdue University and in private practice in Oklahoma.